BonoboPLC/lojjo_wiki/administration/games/lottery.md

 ## Payout Table

-Example payout table for a 6/49 + 2/11 Powerball game Pick 6 numbers between 1 and 49  + 2 Numbers between 1 and 11.
+Sample payout table for a 6/49 + 2/11 Powerball game

-### Guaranteed Pays
+Pick 6 numbers between 1 and 49  + 2 Numbers between 1 and 11.

 There are 3 different type of games currently offered on the Platform.